Scorp1on03/js/README.md

 # js
-my first shot at JS
+my first shot at JS, hopefully i can do it!